 Hypo-allergenic bedding is available on request.

-This is more of a grown-up stay, but little Smiths will love the ping-pong table and the café has colouring books and a kids menu with cleverly disguised veg (salmon with pea-and-carrot arancini, super creamy spinach and ricotta tortellini).
+This is more of a grown-up stay, but the café has colouring books and a kids menu that includes tabbouleh salad, mini burgers, and fish and chips.
+Cots are free for tots three-and-under.

 The hotel uses eco-friendly cleaning products, waste is recycled and room lights switch off when guests leave.
 Furnishings are made of reclaimed and salvaged materials too (such as the wardrobe doors made from delivery pallets).

 The cosiest seat is the cushion-coddled corner banquette near the door, which offers an eyeful of the open kitchen and the hotel’s comings and goings.

 Rumpled, well-loved items that whisper of artistic affectations and nights spent feverishly daubing a canvas.
 Pair with one-of-a-kind or self-made accessories.

 A laidback hub for socialising or working – the cafe come bar is dressed in the Artist Residence's unique style, with bold artwork covering the walls, neon signs, an avant garde chandelier and comfy mismatched seating.
 Enjoy breakfasts of smashed avo or stacked pancakes, lunches of roast butternut squash and pickled apple & quinoa salad or an evening cocktail and charcuterie board.
 There's a small terrace out front for when the weather's warmer, too.